WWE Rumors: Triple H on ‘Raw’, Who’s Joining Kurt Angle In Hall of Fame? UK Championship, ICW On WWE Network?

 — Triple H (@TripleH) January 15, 2017

-A champion must defend his title, however, so it may be the case in the meantime that 19-year-old Bate will take on challengers in promotions across the UK, including Insane Championship Wrestling and Progress.
-Promoters from each of those companies were shown on camera and namechecked during the WWE United Kingdom Championship tournament broadcast, and the title might be defended in Ireland’s Over The Top Wrestling as well.
+A champion must defend his title, however, so it may be the case in the meantime that 19-year-old Bate will take on challengers in promotions across the U.K., including Insane Championship Wrestling and Progress.
+Promoters from each of those companies were shown on camera and name-checked during the WWE United Kingdom Championship tournament broadcast, and the title might be defended in Ireland’s Over The Top Wrestling as well.

 Speaking of Insane Championship Wrestling, ICW might be about to make a major move by having its programming aired on the WWE Network.
 A deal between ICW and WWE is close to being finalized, according to WWE rumors, and the Scottish promotion may become the first outside promotion to have their current programming airing on the network.

-This could be a response to FloSlam’s deals with promotions such as Evolve to show that company’s events on its platform, and WWE seems to already have a working relationship with ICW, using several of its wrestlers in its UK title tournament.
+This could be a response to FloSlam’s deals with promotions such as Evolve to show that company’s events on its platform, and WWE seems to already have a working relationship with ICW, using several of its wrestlers in its U.K. title tournament.
 However, ICW regularly features top wrestlers with contracts elsewhere, such as Grado (TNA and World of Sport), Drew Galloway (TNA), and Marty Scurll (Ring of Honor), so the network move might lead to a big roster shakeup.

 Looks like Darren Young injured his arm.
 Match called off after nasty bump on the apron #RawLittleRock #RAW @WrestlingInc pic.twitter.com/zERM5FXS3u